 A water treatment plant was built in the Hole Bottom car park, and the new supply was switched on in 1966, but there were soon complaints about the excessive hardness of the water.
 A water softening plant was installed, but it never really solved the problem.

 In the end it was deemed unwise to be pouring water from a lead mine down the throats of the locals, (although to be fair, the water from Longshaw Level was far less contaminated than that from Duke's Level, which was also used in times of water shortage) and a mains water supply was installed fed from Embsay Reservoir.
 The Longshaw Level reservoir is now unused, except possibly in times of acute water shortage.
 One anomaly that remains is that in 1966 Craven Water Board had compulsorily purchased the area immediately around all the mine shafts and adits in Hebden Gill (for £1 each!), presumably to protect their supplies.
-These little islands are still owned by Yorkshire Water, and when a shaft above Charger Level collapsed in June 1993, taking with it a ewe a lamb and a collie from High Garnshaw, they gated the adits and fenced off anything they thought might be a shaft or adit, including a quarry area they didn't actually own.
+These little islands are still owned by Yorkshire Water, and when a shaft above Charger Level collapsed in June 1993, taking with it a ewe, a lamb, and a collie from High Garnshaw, they gated the adits and fenced off anything they thought might be a shaft or adit, including a quarry area at NGR SE 02766 64898 they didn't actually own.

 There is more information about the work here.

 At the base of Scar Side there is a shallow valley, fed by a spring, which has in the past been dammed by a stone and concrete structure to form a shallow pond, now drained.